Understanding Self & Others

 Leader: Mark Evans

-The Counseling Center will be offering a four part Anxiety Workshop winter term.
 The workshop will be a psychoeducational, skill based group that will focus on helping students with general anxiety symptoms, such as racing thoughts, feeling overwhelmed, stomach problems, insomnia, and panic symptoms.
 Each session will build on the previous one, so a four week commitment to attend the series is required.
-If interested in attending the three week group, please email Mark Evans, Ph.D., at email@example.com, expressing your interest.
+If interested in attending the four week group, please email Mark Evans, Ph.D., at firstname.lastname@example.org, expressing your interest.

 This is a semi-structured group for individuals who have difficulty managing their emotions and experience extreme mood swings.
 For instance, individuals who have experienced trauma, childhood abuse or individuals who have Borderline Personality Disorder might react more intensely to certain emotional situations.
 In this group, members will use Dialectical Behavior Therapy (DBT) learn how to identify thoughts, beliefs, and assumptions that significantly impact their emotions.
 Members will learn to identify their strengths, and will practice skills such as self-soothing, new ways of interacting with and trusting others.
 Group members will also focus on enhancing self-respect and self-image.